Here's a chance to win a Pixel 6 Pro with MobileSyrup

 It’s that time of year and MobileSyrup is feeling giving.

 We’re giving away a Pixel 6 Pro for free.
-While you have the smartphone in time for Christmas, Google’s high-end flagship is definitely a great device.
+While you won’t have the smartphone in time for Christmas, Google’s high-end flagship is definitely a great device.

 The Pixel 6 Pro features a 6.71-inch 1440 x 3120 pixel resolution display with a 120Hz refresh rate.
 Additionally, it offers Qualcomm’s Snapdragon 888 processor, 12GB of RAM and a triple camera setup featuring a 50-megapixel primary shooter, 48-megapixel telephoto with 4x zoom and a 12-megapixel ultrawide angle camera.